 - You may want to get additional Healite II treatments or even Fraxel to facilitate your healing or help minimise scars, which are ideally hidden in the hairline

-To get started on your Face Rejuvenation journey and meet our highly-qualified Plastic Surgeons and Face Lift Surgeons, Dr Richard Sackelariou (Sydney), Dr Geoff Barnett, and Our Non-Surgical Team, please contact us confidentiality using the form below.
+To get started on your Face Rejuvenation journey and meet our highly-qualified Plastic Surgeon and Face Lift Surgeon, Dr Richard Sackelariou (Sydney) and Our Non-Surgical Team, please contact us confidentiality using the form below.

 Or if during clinic hours, just give us a call on 1300 264 811 to learn more about the different surgeries that are offered by our expert Surgical team of Melbourne’s most experienced Plastic, Reconstructive & Cosmetic Surgeons.

 You are also welcome to attend one of our special free information evening events.